Dee Bradley Baker's "All to Know About Going Pro in V.O."

 With no costumery, set, audience energy or eye contact, in VO there is nowhere for bad acting to hide.

-You become who you are by doing what you love.
+You become more who you are by doing what you love.

-Nothing speaks louder to others than what you silently repeat to yourself about yourself.
+Nothing speaks louder to others you’re with than what you silently repeat to yourself about yourself.

 You don’t necessarily need a classroom to become an actor.
-Study acting only if it helps.
+Study acting in a classroom only if it helps.

-Handle all forms of self-congratulation with the rubber gloves of suspicion.
+Handle self-congratulation with the rubber gloves of suspicion.

 The best thing to happen in improv is for something to go wrong.
 This is why a good improviser never fears the vertigo of stepping onto a stage.